-There’s no doubt that it’s important for students to know how they are progressing towards their goals and what they are doing well.
-When we adopt an admiring lens toward our students, and tailor our instruction in ways that fit, we begin to develop a different kind of relationship with them.
-Students feel safe and feedback becomes a welcome part of the learning process.
-They are more willing to take risks with their thinking, go deeper in their exploration and be more creative—all characteristics of a growth mindset.
+There’s no doubt that it’s important for students to know how they are progressing toward their goals and what they are doing well.
+When we adopt an admiring lens toward our students and tailor our instruction in ways that fit, we begin to develop a different kind of relationship with them.
+Students feel safe, and feedback becomes a welcome part of the learning process.
+They are more willing to take risks with their thinking, go deeper in their exploration, and be more creative—all characteristics of a growth mindset.

 Adopting an admiring lens can transform our practice.